beadsland/fixTracks/README.md

 ## CouchDB
   1. Rerun scan script to confirm we haven't introduced new dups
-  2. Only mark presumed deleted if not in current export
+  2. Refactor \_deleted and apply to changes in ipod tracks
   3. Copy artwork data from iPod
   4. Replication collision detection and recovery